 There are quite a few existing methods on identifying TADs using Hi-C data.
-Dixon et al.identified TADs based on the so-called directionality index using Hi-C data in hES cell and found an enrichment of CTCF binding sites at the boundary regions [8].
-Since then the enrichment of chromatin features has been used as a benchmark for various TAD calling algorithms [20][21][22].
+Dixon et al. identified TADs based on the so-called directionality index using Hi-C data in hES cell and found an enrichment of CTCF binding sites at the boundary regions [8].
+Since then the enrichment of chromatin features has been used as a benchmark for various TAD calling algorithms [24][25][26].
 As a comparison, we performed the same analysis using TADs based on MrTADFinder.
-As shown in Figure 5, both methods exhibit a similar pattern.
-In fact, as reported in [20][21][22], the enrichment pattern of CTCF binding peaks is qualitatively the same for all the proposed methods.
-By repeating the analysis in different resolutions, we observed that the level of enrichment depends on the resolution (Figure 5, Figure S6).
+As shown in Figure 7, both methods exhibit a similar pattern.
+In fact, as reported in [24][25][26], the enrichment pattern of CTCF binding peaks is qualitatively the same for all the proposed methods.
+By repeating the analysis in different resolutions, we observed that the level of enrichment depends on the resolution (Figure 7, Figure S7).
 At a low resolution, i.e. for larger TADs, the enrichment signal is stronger, and the signal tends to extend over a longer distance from the boundary.
-At a higher resolution, the signal is weaker and confines near the boundary.
-In general, Figure 5 suggests that boundaries identified in lower resolutions tend to be bound by CTCFs more often.
-From a biological standpoint, as a boundary identified in a lower resolution separate two large domains, the results may bring insights on how to mediate chromatin loops at different length scales via an important architectural protein [23][24].
-Nevertheless, concerning the performance of different algorithms, it might not be fair to directly benchmark different algorithms based on the level of enrichment.
+At a higher resolution, the signal is weaker and confined to near the boundary.
+In general, Figure 7 suggests that boundaries identified in lower resolutions are more likely to be bound by CTCFs.
+From a biological standpoint, as a boundary identified in a lower resolution separates two large domains, the results may bring insights on how to mediate chromatin loops at different length scales via an important architectural protein [27][28].
+As the level of CTCF enrichment might be the consequence of different chromatin length scales, it might not be fair to use it directly for benchmarking the performance of different algorithms.